leanbid/dynaform/README.md

 ## How to use

-Once the above installation is complete Dynaform is really easy to use - simple add a "dynaform" class attribute to any form input element e.g:
+Once the above installation is complete Dynaform is really easy to use - simply add a "dynaform" class attribute to any form input element e.g:

 > &lt;input name="form_schema" type="hidden" class="dynaform" /&gt;